Time to redefine project success

 by Mustafa Hafızoglu

 We are on the edge of a shift from a mindset of targeting scope, cost, and schedule to considering stakeholder expectations and introducing benefits to contribute to the strategy.
-PMI’s Talent Triangle was introduced to mention the importance of leadership and business intelligence skills for Project Managers in order to support long-range strategic objectives.
-Moreover, the latest version of the PMBOK added Stakeholder Management as a new knowledge area, realizing the importance of the different perspectives and expectations.
+PMI’s Talent Triangle was introduced to mention the importance of leadership and business intelligence skills for Project Managers to support long-range strategic objectives.
+Moreover, the latest version of the PMBOK added Stakeholder Management as a new knowledge area, realizing the importance of different perspectives and expectations.
 So, what does it mean to redefine project success?

 • Adopt a multi-dimensional approach to the concept of project success.